 Method

-- Add powdered sugar and mix on low until combined.
-Scrape down the bowl and mix again.
+- Add sifted powdered sugar and mix on low until fully combined.
+Scrape down the bowl and mix again until uniform.

-- Using an ice cream scoop, scoop the mixture out onto a tray lined with parchment paper.
+- Using an ice cream scoop or tablespoon, portion the mixture onto a parchment-lined baking sheet.

-- Place a chilled egg on a fork and dip into the chocolate, or spoon it over.
-Smooth out the chocolate and tap the egg against the bowl to remove excess chocolate then use a knife or offset spatula to remove excess from the bottom.
+- Place each chilled egg on a fork and dip into the melted chocolate, or spoon chocolate over the top.
+Tap to remove excess and smooth with a spatula.

 Notes